Skip to content

 Tankless water heaters, also known as on-demand or instant water heaters, heat water directly without the use of a storage tank.
 When a hot water tap is turned on, cold water travels through a pipe into the unit, where it’s heated.

-• These systems often last longer than their storage tank counterparts, up to 20 years if well-maintained.
+• Extended Lifespan: Tankless water heaters often last longer than traditional storage tank models, with a typical lifespan of up to 20 years if properly maintained.

 50-gal-storage-tank-water-heater